-The project period begins when the decision of approval has been sent out, in May for the spring round and November for the autumn round.
+The project period may begin at the earliest when the decision of approval has been sent out, in May for the spring round and November for the autumn round.
 If a project plans activities during three terms, one applies for a two-year project period.